entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is 0.

 > - The coding of *Meemannia*_like fish is 0.

+> - The coding of *Yipetalichthys* is 0.
+The coding of *Eurycaraspis incilis*, *Quasipetalichthys haikouensis*, *Pauropetalichthys magnoculus*, *Ellopetalichthys scheii* should be revised from ? to 0.

 381. Olfactory tracts: (0) short, with olfactory capsules situated close to telencephalon cavity; (1) elongate and tubular (much longer than wide).